Liveaboard Diving in Seychelles

 HOW TO GET THERE & PORTS OF DEPARTURE

-International flights to The Seychelles depart regularly from around the world, usually landing into Seychelles International Airport, Victoria/ Mahé.
+International flights to The Seychelles depart regularly from around the world, usually landing at Seychelles International Airport, Victoria/ Mahé.
 Flights to the Seychelles are available on multiple airlines, such as Air Seychelles, Emirates Airlines, Etihad Airways, Air Berlin, Kenya Airways, amongst others.
 Air Seychelles offers frequent domestic flights between Mahé and Praslin.
-From the UK and Germany, expect at least a 13 hour trip.
+From the UK and Germany, expect at least a 13-hour trip.
 Flight times from the USA vary depending on whether you are flying from the West or East coast but can take between 18-30 hours.
 From Asia (Singapore), a minimum of 10 hours.
-Bear in mind that most Liveaboards incur an additional fees for transfers to and from the boat.
+Bear in mind that most Liveaboards incur additional fees for transfers to and from the boat.

 The Seychelles is a visa-free country meaning that there are no visa requirements for any person wishing to travel to this country.
 We recommend you check with your local embassy prior to departure.
 Valid Passport, proof of return and sufficient funds are required.
 A visitor’s permit is issued on arrival in Seychelles for a one month period.

 Please check your Liveaboard.com itinerary to confirm your port of departure prior to making travel arrangements.
 Seychelles Liveaboards depart from different ports, Mahé, Anse Possession-Praslin or Inter-Island Quay-Port Victoria.